Updated: Jun 18

-The skin barrier is made up of a complex network of lipids (fats) and ceramides, which help keep dirt at bay by creating an impenetrable shield between you and what lies beyond it.
+The skin barrier comprises a complex network of lipids (fats) and ceramides, which help keep dirt at bay by creating an impenetrable shield between you and what lies beyond it.

 In this article, we'll cover what ceramides are and why they're important for healthy skin; how they work; where to find them in food products and skincare products; and what else you can do for your own personal skincare routine if ceramide levels fall below optimal levels.